How to Add jQuery UI Autocomplete with AJAX in CakePHP 4

 src/Model/Table/UsersTable.php

-This Table class tells ORM which table needs to use and defines validation rules for the fields.
+The Table class is crucial as it informs the ORM (Object-Relational Mapping) which database table to interact with and also defines validation rules for the fields.

 <?php